Teaching yoga was never my plan.

 These tools may sound small, but they’ve had dramatic effects in my life and on my ability to parent with more patience and understanding.

-Yoga has been transformational for me, and I share what I have learned and am still learning about this incredible tradition with my students.
+Yoga has been transformational for me, and I share what I have learned and am still learning about yoga traditions with my students.
 I’m also fascinated by present day science and psychology related to yoga, and enjoy linking new research to ancient wisdom.

 My deepest passion as an instructor is to help people to move from stress to relaxation, and to know the power that comes from being able to access their true nature and deepest peace, even in the most stressful times.